MahmadSharaf/Cheat-Sheets/Product Management/Nanodegree/Nanodegree.md

 - [5 Highly Effective Negotiation Tactics Anyone Can Use](https://www.inc.com/jeff-haden/tk-highly-effective-negotiation-tactics-anyone-can-use.html)
 - [4 Ways to Practice Your Negotiation Skills](https://blog.blackswanltd.com/the-edge/use-it-or-lose-it-4-ways-to-practice-your-negotiation-skills)

+### Influencing without Authority

+- PMs work with a variety of people and teams with different functions.
+And most of the teams building the product don’t directly report to the product manager.
+- This creates a challenge because the PM who is responsible for the product doesn't have an authority over the people building the product.
+Instead, he needs to influence and convince the team to do specific things, in order to get the desired product outcome.

+#### Build Credibility

+##### Know your Company

+- Building credibility starts with knowing your company's mission, vision, strategy, and products.
+	-   **Mission**:
+		- Why does the company exist?
+	-   **Vision**:
+		- What is the company trying to achieve?
+	-   **Strategy**:
+		- How does the company plan to achieve it?
+		- It should include detailed understanding of:
+			- Who is the target customer?
+			- What are their needs?
+			- Who are the competitors?
+			- How is the company creates value and growth?
+	-   **Products**: A manifestation of a company's mission, vision, and strategy.

+##### Know your Market

+- It is also important to building credibility.
+- It means understanding your user and the competition.
+- **Market segmentation** is a helpful way to better understand your users and how you can position your products to better resonate with them.
+	- **Demographic segmentation**:
+		- Age
+		- Gender
+		- Marital Status
+		- Family Size
+		- Occupation
+		- Income Education
+	- **Geographic segmentation**:
+		- Country
+		- State
+		- City
+		- Climate
+		- Population Density
+- **Market dynamics** is about better understanding trends, competition, and opportunities for expansion.
+	- **Trends**:
+		- Change in customer needs and preferences
+		- Changes in technology and innovation
+	- **Competition**:
+		- Analysis of competing products.
+		- Identify gaps between the product and the competing ones.
+	- **Expansion**:
+		- Leverage company's capabilities and strengths.
+		- New products that capture additional segments.

+##### Know your Product

+- The first step to knowing the product is using the product.
+This has a common term "Dogfooding":
+	- **Dogfooding**: When employees use the product that is going to launch to better understand real-world usage and identify and fix issues.
+- Document the experience of using the product
+	- What went well?
+	- What didn't work or was confusing?
+	- What specific information is requested from the user on specific page?
+Why?
+Is there a way to simplify it?
+	- Are all of the steps that the user need to take clear?
+	- Could the user figure how to do everything that he wanted to do?
+	- Is it fast and responsive, or it has a lot of spinners?
+If so, why?
+	- Does the product work at a slower connection?
+	- How does the product interact with other parts of the company's products?
+- Track and understand metrics
+	- Understand how data is being tracked and what tools is being used.
+	- Understand what events are tracked and how they are measured.
+	- Focus you and your team's time on optimizing and improving important key metrics.
+	- Prioritize feature requests, issues and roadmaps.

+##### Know your Users

+- Product Manager role is to know the users better than they know themselves—and represent their needs and views to the team.
+- Interview the users to gather information about:
+	- What they do?
+	- Why they do?
+	- Is there a current alternative product that they are using?
+- Observe the customers
+- Take users feedback

+##### Further Readings

+- [10 Powerful Ways You Can Earn Credibility in Your Industry](https://www.inc.com/lolly-daskal/10-powerful-ways-you-can-earn-credibility-in-your-industry.html) - An article from Inc with 10 different ways that you can build credibility.
+- [How to Build Credibility at Work](https://medium.com/swlh/how-to-build-credibility-at-work-d48892ec8512) - A couple of additional strategies that you can use to build credibility with your team.

+#### Build Trust

+- Trust is super important for a team to be effective and build good products.
+- PM will work with a lot of **cross-functional teams** (sometimes abbreviated as "xfn"), and it's especially important to have trust with the engineering and design teams.
+- It will be needed to understand the **team dynamics** (roles, goals, challenges), and how everyone can help each other.
+- High-performing teams also tend to have **psychological safety**, which is another form of trust that allows team members to share ideas without worrying about what others will think.
+This can be achieved by modeling positive behaviors.
+This helps to:
+	- More inclusivity.
+	- Encourages new ideas and creativity.
+	- Creates high-performing teams.
+- Each person has a **different collaboration style**.
+Some prefer regular one to one meetings or even as much as needed, some prefer emails, and others prefer chatting.
+It is highly effective to set one to one meetings with new team members to know the people and how they work.
+- As a PM, it is crucial to know how to **motivate the team**.
+Some common things:
+	- **Trust**: Being the authority on something or having people for specific answers when they need help.
+	- **Recognition**: Creating social awareness of the team work and could be an email that's sent to the entire company or celebrating launches and milestones.
+	- **Rewards**: Monetary rewards like getting a bonus.
+	- **Promotion**
+	- **Learning**
+- It is also important to **give credit** to the team.
+	- Acknowledging the team is the expert.
+	- Not taking credit for the team's accomplishments.

+##### Further Readings

+- [The Product Manager vs the Engineering Manager](https://www.aha.io/blog/the-product-manager-vs-the-engineering-manager) - Some really helpful things to keep in mind and tips for how you can work better with your engineering counterparts.
+- [Building trust with your engineers](https://blog.asana.com/2017/10/product-managers-engineers-develop-great-relationship/) - Four things to keep in mind that will go a long way to building trust with your engineering team.
+- [How to build trust in the workplace: 10 effective solutions](https://www.betterup.com/blog/how-to-build-trust) - A great article with some background on different types of trust, why it's important, and how to build trust.

+#### Influence without Authority

+- Strategies to influence people
+	- Build excitement
+		- Become the expert
+		- Do your homework
+		- Explain _why_ and _how_
+	- Get co-workers involved
+	    - Leverage your team's strengths
+	    - Find common goals
+	    - Involve people in finding the solution
+	- Build organizational awareness
+	    - Raise awareness
+	    - Get key stakeholders involved

+##### Further Readings

+- [How to Influence without Authority in the workplace](https://online.hbs.edu/blog/post/influence-without-authority) - A great article from Harvard Business school.
+- [US Bureau of Labor Statistics](https://www.bls.gov/news.release/atus.t01.htm) - A site with statistics about the workforce in the US, including how people spend their time.
+This is the source of the data cited in the first video on this page.

+#### Negotiate and say no

+- Negotiation will be needed on a daily basis as a PM.
+- **Negotiation skills**:
+	- **Active listening**
+		- Give the speaker attention
+		- Ask open-ended follow-up questions to better understand other perspectives.
+	- **Paraphrasing**
+		- Focus on key details
+		- Confirm your understanding
+		- Give others a change to correct you if you didn't understand
+	- **Identifying the** _real_ **issue**
+		- The real problem is what you see may be a disguise to some underlying problems.
+		- Get team members to share their perspectives.
+		- Example: Tension between design and engineering
+			- Important to focus on what is right for the product and the user.
+	- **Aligning goals**
+		- Each person might have a different goal or point of view
+		- Look for shared goals that are more similar to each other
+		- Remind everyone that we are working on the goal to achieve the same thing.
+		- Focus on the big picture
+		- Look for compromise
+	- **Evaluating solutions against guiding principles**.
+Guidelines principles are the guidelines that help team make decisions.
+		- Evaluate solutions against guiding principles
+		- Focus on achieving the product goal.
+		- Example guiding principles:
+			- Faster launch
+			- Not adding complexity to the code
+			- Ability to iterate based on user feedback
+- Saying No is hard but necessary because it is not possible to agree on every feature request, feedback, or other ideas.
+	- “No” doesn’t have to mean “never”
+	- Share your rationale
+	- Use your knowledge
+	- Body language matters
+	- Be humble

+##### Further Readings

+- [How to Negotiate Effectively](https://www.forbes.com/sites/martinrand/2021/05/26/how-to-negotiate-effectively/?sh=66d6d0bc7d15) - Additional strategies and tactics for how to negotiate.

 ## Product phases